 Besides, your company culture should be clear, visible, and understandable.
 Otherwise, you could attract people who don't align with the core values of your business.
 Employees feel more productive and welcome in a company culture that's compatible with their sensibility and goals.

-Use your social media handles to share visual content and stories of your staff.
+Use your social media handles to share visual content and stories of your staff (use a simple photo editing tool to make your pictures look great on social media).
 Job seekers should see how it is to work in your company.
 Write what matters to your business and what kind of employees you would love to hire.
 Show that you're a human-centric workplace that cares about its staff.
 Ensure you are consistent and that you highlight the most significant elements of your culture.

 2. Work on your marketing efforts